r-d-kmd/hobbes/README.md

 ### Builder
 When building for the first time or after removing all docker images or similar start by building the target `builder` i.e `build builder`.
 This creates a docker image used for caching packages and other stuff that rarely changes.
-If you make changes to the paket.dependencies file, You'd need to run this target again
+If you make changes to the paket.dependencies file, You'd need to run this target again.

 ### Build
-IF running `build` with no arguments the entire application will be build providing initial feedback such as compile warnings and errors on whether the application is good to go ie be tested
+IF running `build` with no arguments the entire application will be build providing initial feedback such as compile warnings and errors on whether the application is good to go ie be tested.
+The build might fail with an error stating that the packages couldn't be downloaded. with a 401.
+The most likely cause is that you haven't set the environment variable FEED_PAT or that the PAT stored in that variable is no longer valid.

 ### setupTest
 When the application has been build (and minikube started `minikube start`) execute the function `start`followed by `setupTest`this will start the application and populate with test data